KObungu/microsoft-movie-studio-insights/README.md

 # Microsoft-Movie-Studio-Insights
-Data-driven analysis to guide Microsoft’s decision on launching a movie studio, using box office performance, genre trends, and audience ratings.
+This project provides a data-driven assessment to support Microsoft’s decision to launch a movie studio.
+Using exploratory data analysis of box office performance, genre trends, and audience ratings, the analysis identifies commercially successful film categories and market opportunities.
+The project delivers three clear, actionable recommendations to inform film production strategy, mitigate risk, and position the new studio for sustained commercial success.